alsabbag/wumpus-prolog/README.md

 * the number of *visited* grid squares is 1
 * the list of *visited_cells* is empty ([]).

-Note: At this point, the location of the pits, gold, agent or Wumpus have not been addressed.
+_Note: At this point, the location of the pits, gold, agent or Wumpus have not been set._

 ```
 init_game :-